markcerqueira/markcerqueira.github.com/_posts/2018/2018-10-28-manager-reads-act-like-a-leader.md

 * Expand and strengthen your network to provide a more global view of yourself, your company, and the world.
 * Experiment with how you get things done to help break away from your ought self.

 In short, you can't contemplate and think yourself into becoming a better leader.
-As Ibarra succintly concludes, "insight is an outcome, not an input" so the more opportunities you give yourself the better chance you'll have of gaining meaningful insight.
+As Ibarra succinctly concludes, "insight is an outcome, not an input" so the more opportunities you give yourself the better chance you'll have of gaining meaningful insight.

 **Favorite quote from the book?** "The fastest way to change yourself is to spend time with people who are already the way you want to be."